International Sikh Youth Federation: United Kingdom

 ISYF was removed from the list of proscribed groups in March 2016 "following receipt of an application to deproscribe the organisation".

-In a separate legal challenge by the leadership of the Sikh Federation (UK), including Bhai Amrik Singh, the Home Secretary confirmed on 14 December 2015 that she would be recommending to Parliament that the ban on the International Sikh Youth Federation (ISYF) should be removed (this was removed in March 2016).
+In a separate legal challenge by the leadership of the Sikh Federation (UK), led by Amrik Singh Gill, the Home Secretary confirmed on 14 December 2015 that she would be recommending to Parliament that the ban on the International Sikh Youth Federation (ISYF) should be removed (this was subsequently removed in March 2016).

 India

 In 2002, the ISYF was banned in India, under the Unlawful Activities (Prevention) Act designated as terrorist organisation by the Government of India.
 It remains banned in India since then.

 Japan

 The Japanese government banned it in 2002.

 Canada

 In June 2003, Canada banned the organisation.
-The Vancouver Sun reported in February 2008 that Singhs were campaigning to have both the Babbar Khalsa and International Sikh Youth Federation delisted as terrorist organisations.
+The Vancouver Sun reported in February 2008 that members of the Sikh community were campaigning to have both the Babbar Khalsa and International Sikh Youth Federation delisted as terrorist organisations.

 The article went on to state that the Public Safety Minister had never been approached by anyone lobbying to delist the banned groups and said, "the decision to list organisations such as Babbar Khalsa, Babbar Khalsa International and the International Sikh Youth Federation as terrorist entities under the Criminal Code is intended to protect Canada and Canadians from terrorism".